This is a little series on the events that led up to my son's illness. …

-Over the course of about 6 days….my, previously healthy, 3 year old was poked, prodded, sedated, infused…..I was alone (Big Daddy was home with the other kiddoes), with a 3 year old, surrounded by a bunch of doctors, residents, interns, students, and nurses.
+My, previously healthy, 3-year-old was poked, prodded, sedated, infused…..I was alone (Big Daddy was home with the other kiddos), with a 3-year-old, surrounded by a bunch of doctors, residents, interns, students, and nurses.
 There was not one person who would give me a straight answer.
-One of doctors, I finally cornered and I told her that I’m a nice person.
+One of the doctors, I finally cornered, and I told her that I’m a nice person.
 I tolerate a lot.
-I am also a forthright person and I do not beat around the bush.
-The one thing that can get a bee up my drawers is when people are evasive or dancing around things for me.
+I am also a forthright person, and I do not beat around the bush.
+The one thing that can get a bee up my drawers is when people are dishonest or dancing around things for me.

 One sweet little student doctor, who looked like the age of my son….he stepped out of his box.
 He got down on Hunter’s level.
-He played with him, connected with him, and he was genuinely concerned about him and about me.
-He would stop by and ask random questions because he was going home and researching.
-He, out of his graciousness, made me a list of all the tests that were done.
+This sweet man played with him, connected with him, and he was genuinely concerned about him and about me.
+There were days when he would stop by and ask random questions because he was going home and researching.
+Out of his graciousness, he made me a list of all the tests that were done.
 Which tests were pending and which had results (and he gave me the results).

 I believe after that conversation was the first time I truly had a meltdown.
-I did not do so in front of all the doctors…I waited till they left.
-I got my son watching a movie, I stepped into the bathroom.
-I called my sister, Hunter’s grandma, and I lost my composure.
+Amazingly enough, I did not do so in front of all the doctors.
+I waited till they left.
+Before my moment, I got my son watching a movie.
+Then, I stepped into the bathroom and called my sister, Hunter’s grandma.
+That is when I lost my composure.
 I could hear Hunter in the other room sweetly saying “mama don’t cry.
 Come out of the bathroom and don’t cry.”
 I came out….washed my face….and we watched Cars for the thousandth time.

 I purposed not to let this whatever dictate his life or mine.
 Adjustments…fine.
 I can do that.
 Therapy?
-Fine….I can do that.
+Fine…I can do that.
 When the doctors came to do rounds again…there were about 12….they were timid around me.
 They would not look me in the eye.
 I guess they thought I was going breakdown.
-I told them that I had a moment…my moment was over.
-I told them that even in times like this, I choose joy and according to God, this would not defeat us…this was just a part of our story.
+There was a moment…my moment was over.
+I told them that even in times like this, I choose joy, According to God, this would not defeat us.
+This was just a part of our story.

-Next we meet our Neurologist team………..the rogue zebra is in their sites and they are ready to corral him….in Pt 3 🙂
+Next, we meet our Neurologist team………..the rogue zebra is in their sites, and they are ready to corral him….in Pt 3 🙂